11Firefox11/CleverTemplate/README.md

 ###### `VARIABLE_CF`
 This is also the same as it is in the [config file](#variable).
 This should also refeer the same variable as in the config file it will be matched with.
 ###### `VARIABLEVALUE`
-This can be anything, this is the value of the variable.
+This can be anything this is the value of the variable.
 The variable value type should match with the matching [config file variabletype](#variabletype).
 This special value will be inputed into a variable what will be inputed into the template it is in.
 ## About Jinja2 templating
 Jinja is a fast, expressive, extensible templating engine.
 Special placeholders in the template allow writing code similar to Python syntax.
 The template files in Clever Template must include [Jinja2 syntax](https://jinja.palletsprojects.com/en/3.0.x/templates/), if the user wants to pass variables inside the template code.